sgaliamov/il-lighten-comparer/roadmap.md

 - [ ] optimization for a last member - just return its result
 - [ ] change behavior then types are not matched but castable
 - [ ] do reference comparison only once
-- [ ] create visitor for nullable as for arrays
 - [ ] introduce variables scope to not have to track variable buckets, try `BeginScope` method
 - [ ] use Br_S when possible?
 - [ ] test class with more than 256 properties?